UCSD-DSC-Capstone-B08-LLM-Team/LLM_as_Info_Extractor/README.md

 [NHSN_manual](https://www.cdc.gov/nhsn/pdfs/pscmanual/pcsmanual_current.pdf)

 ### Contributions:
 - Leah: Worked on the main branch, llm-needle experiments branch, and medqa-prep branch.
 Specifically on llm-needle-experiments branch, worked on generating needles and haystacks and implementing and testing retrieval methods.
+On main branch, generated synthetic needles using LLMs and inserted them into MIMIC notes.
+Tested them on several retrieval methods and generate responses using AWS Bedrock to protect MIMIC privacy concerns.
+Used medqa-prep branch to determine if data could be used as benchmark.
 - Lewis:
 - Omid: Worked on the answer-generation component of the project and contributed to the LLM-retrieval pipeline.
 Specifically, created the full pipeline that takes retrieved passages from BM25, FAISS-cosine, FAISS-euclidean, and hybrid methods and generates final LLM answers for all queries.
 Implemented passage reordering to reduce lost-in-the-middle effects, designed standardized prompting, and ran gpt-4o-mini across all retrieval outputs.
 Produced structured CSV outputs for each method and added all code/results to the answer_generation branch.
 Also assisted with repository organization and ensured compatibility between retrieval outputs and downstream evaluation.